yesdaveOvo/sbt-elastic-beanstalk-plugin/README.md

 Note you do not need to explicitly call `awsStage`.
 Calling `awsPublish` on its own will create the file before publishing to S3.

 ## Configuration
-SBT AWS Plugin exposes the following settings:
+SBT Elastic Beanstalk Plugin exposes the following settings:

 | Name               | Description                                                     | Notes                         |
 | ------------------ | --------------------------------------------------------------- | ----------------------------- |